smithcommajoseph/async-transport/README.md

 }
 ```

-Usint this approach we only have to track one variable, `result`, which will reliably contain 3 properties, `hasErrors`, `errors`, and `data`.
+Using this approach, we only have to track one variable, `result`, which will reliably contain three properties, `hasErrors`, `errors`, and `data`.

 `errors` and `data` are parallel arrays, both of which maintain the order of the functions provided.
 In other words, executing `asyncTransport([fn1, fn2, fn3])` will return an object whose `errors` contain `[errors-from-fn1, errors-from-fn2, errors-from-fn3]` as well as a `data` array that contains `[data-from-fn1, data-from-fn2, data-from-fn3]`.